domschmidt/a-client-setup-eclipse/README.md

 Routing -> Check

 # No Run Configuration possible
-Eclipse Angular Plugin can handle NG commands only.
+Unfortunately, Eclipse Angular Plugin can handle NG commands only.
+That means we have to use a Terminal.

 # Terminal
 Open terminal and execute